ImogenWren/SBC_Testing/README.md

 Ensure that folder exists for log file - crontab will not work if folder does not exist.
 `mkdir remotelabs`

 NOTE: Issue with shutdown command on odroid.
-Because of course there is https://forum.odroid.com/viewtopic.php?t=34015
+Because of course there is https://forum.odroid.com/viewtopic.php?t=34015 - could be a sudoers issue

 ## Test Procedure